Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: Introduction

 where

 If moreover we assume that $p$ is unramified in $F$ and $\bb Q(\daleth)/\bb Q$ is split at $p$, then there exists an isomorphism

 In fact, proving this torsion vanishing result for orthogonal Shimura varieties is one of the main motivations for this paper.
-In Euler system arguments via ``level-raising congruences'' in higher dimensional Shimura varieties, as pioneered by Bertolini and Darmon \cite{B-D05} for Shimura curves, we need to construct elements in the cohomology of Shimura varieties via the Jacquet--Langlands correspondence.
+In Euler system arguments via ``level-raising congruences'' in higher-dimensional Shimura varieties, as pioneered by Bertolini and Darmon \cite{B-D05} for Shimura curves, we need to construct elements in the cohomology of Shimura varieties via the Jacquet--Langlands correspondence.
 The natural way to do so is to take the Abel--Jacobi map of a globally defined cycle that is cohomologically trivial.
-The point is that certain Hecke translate of a global cycle class becomes cohomologically trivial if the target cohomology group is itself trivial.
-For example, this strategy was applied in \cite{Liu16, Liu19, L-T20, LTXZZ} and will be used in the author's upcoming work~\cite{Pen26} on higher dimensional analogues of Kolyvagin theorems on the product of Shimura varieties of orthogonal type in the arithmetic Gross--Prasad setting.
+The point is that a certain Hecke translate of a global cycle class becomes cohomologically trivial if the target cohomology group is itself trivial.
+For example, this strategy was applied in \cite{Liu16, Liu19, L-T20, LTXZZ} and will be used in the author's upcoming work~\cite{Pen26} on higher-dimensional analogues of Kolyvagin-type theorems for product of Shimura varieties of orthogonal type in the arithmetic Gross--Prasad setting.
 For further applications of torsion vanishing results, we refer the reader to Caraiani's ICM report~\cite{Car23}.